SeanLuis/rest-data-validator/README.md

 This allows for additional custom validation logic, such as ensuring a number is even within a specified range.

-# RegexValidator Decorator
+# Regex Decorator

-The `RegexValidator` decorator allows for the validation of string properties against a specified regular expression pattern.
+The `Regex` decorator allows for the validation of string properties against a specified regular expression pattern.
 This ensures that the property value conforms to a specific format, making it incredibly useful for validating emails, phone numbers, URLs, and more.

 ## Properties